Konbaung dynasty: Pretenders

-After the abolition of the monarchy, the title of Royal Householder of the Konbaung dynasty nominally passed to Myat Phaya Lat, Thibaw's second daughter, as the King's eldest daughter renounced her royal titles to be with an Indian commoner.
+After the abolition of the monarchy, the title of Royal Householder of the Konbaung dynasty nominally passed to Myat Phaya Lat, Thibaw's second daughter, as the King's eldest daughter had renounced her royal titles to be with an Indian commoner.

 Thibaw's third daughter Myat Phaya Galay returned to Burma and sought the return of the throne from the British in the 1920s.
 Her eldest son Taw Phaya Gyi was taken by Imperial Japan during the Second World War for his potential as a puppet king.
 Japan's efforts failed due to Taw Phaya Gyi's distaste of the Japanese and his assassination in 1948 by Communist insurgents.

 After the death of Myat Phaya Lat, her grandson-in-law Taw Phaya became the nominal Royal Householder.
 Taw Phaya was the son of Myat Phaya Galay, the brother of Taw Phaya Gyi and the husband of Myat Phaya Lat's granddaughter Hteik Su Gyi Phaya.

 Upon Taw Phaya's death in 2019, it is unclear who serves as the Royal Householder.
 Soe Win, the eldest son of Taw Phaya Gyi is assumed to be the Royal Householder as there is little public information about Taw Phaya's children.